jbaker8935/switcheroo/game_design_request.md

 Swap Move: Move to an adjacent cell occupied by an opponent's NORMAL piece.
 Both pieces swap positions and become SWAPPED.
 SWAPPED Pieces: Cannot be the target of a swap, but can initiate a swap with a NORMAL opponent piece.
 Win Condition: Create a connected path of your pieces linking row 2 and row 7 (inclusive). pieces are considered connected if they are adjacent in any direction, including diagonally.
+Swap Rules: The game may be played in one of four swap rule modes, which can be selected by the player.
+- Classic: Moving into an empty cell clears all swapped pieces.
+This is the default mode described above
+- Clears Own: Moving into an empty cell clears the player's swapped pieces.
+Opponent's pieces remain unchanged.
+- Swapped Clears: Moving a swapped piece into an empty cell clears all pieces.
+Moving a normal piece to an empty cell does not clear any swapped pieces.
+- Swapped Clears Own: Moving a swapped piece into an empty cell clears only the player's swapped pieces.
+Opponent's pieces remain unchanged.
+Moving a normal piece to an empty cell does not clear any swapped pieces.

 ## User Interface
 Screen shows a centered game board with the human player's white pieces positioned at the bottom of the screen.